Top 10 tips for a good night's sleep

 8. Darkness promotes sleep

-If you’re disturbed by street lights outside your window, or bright sunlight at 5am in summer, you could try heavier curtains, extra lining or invest in blackout blinds.
+If you’re disturbed by street lights outside your window, or bright sunlight at 5am in summer, you could try heavier curtains, extra lining or investing in blackout blinds.

 9. Keep fit and get active